scramjetorg/transform-hub/docs/host/classes/Host.md

 ▸ **instanceMiddleware**(`req`, `res`, `next`): `void`

-Finds instance with given id passed in request parameters and forwards request to instance router.
+Finds Instance with given id passed in request parameters and forwards request to Instance router.
-Forwarded request's url is reduced by the instance base path and instance parameter.
+Forwarded request's url is reduced by the Instance base path and Instance parameter.
 For example: /api/instance/:id/log -> /log

-Ends response with 404 if instance is not found.
+Ends response with 404 if Instance is not found.

 #### Parameters